STAND. COM. REP. NO. 124

 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred S.B.
-No. 328 entitled:
+Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
+No. 634 entitled:

-"A BILL FOR AN ACT RELATING TO ANIMALS,"
+"A BILL FOR AN ACT RELATING TO THE STATE BUILDING CODES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 328, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 328, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 634, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 634, S.D.
+1, and be referred to your Committees on Commerce, Consumer Protection, and Health and Ways and Means.